- Challenging marketing conditions have made achieving efficiency in capital and resource allocation important.

 Model scenarios easily

-Easily project different Q factors and model the impact on revenues.
-RCA and What-if scenario modeling functions within Drivetrain make it easy for you to stress-test your projections in challenging markets.
+Drivetrain, a scenario planning software, makes it easy for you to project different Q factors and model the impact on revenues.
+RCA and What-if scenario modeling functions make it easy for you to stress-test your projections in challenging markets.

 You can model quota adjustments and visualize revenue impact before committing resources.